gabriel301/ULSolutionsCodingChallenge/README.md

 API implements a global exception handler to catch and treat exceptions, removing any internal information about implementation from messages and assigning the correct http status for each type of exception.

 **Logging** <br>
 Logging is implemented using Serilog library.
 It was configured to output logs to Console and a text file in logs folder, inside the execution program folder.
 This files stores logs in json format, to make it easy to export and query them in a structure manner in other tools like Elastic Search + Kibana.
+API also includes a Serilog middleware that logs HTTP Requests.

 **Swaager** <br>
 Swagger is enabled when running in development enviroment.
 It lists both API versions.